joeFischetti/simos_helpers/README.md

 ```

 # encryptSimos.kt
-Kotlin implementation of (today) the checksumming functions used on the calibration blocks.
+Kotlin implementation of (today) the checksumming functions and then some half working implementation of LZSS that's used to prepare a calibration for flashing

 Compile using kotlin and use it like so:
 ```
 java -jar encryptSimos.jar ./test.bin
 Input File: ./test.bin
+Running checksumSimos18
   Current checksum:      00 00 00 00 02 b7 71 1b
   Calculated checksum:   00 00 00 00 02 b7 71 1b
   Checksum matches!
+Running checksumECM3
   Current ECM3:      a3 46 23 01 73 4b b9 58
   Calculated ECM3:   a3 46 23 01 73 4b b9 58
   ECM3 checksum matches!
+Compressing file
+  Uncompressed size:   523264
+  Compressed size:     242795
 ```